Erallie/diarian/README.md

 > 	- Nested under the folder **"2024"**

 Once that is done, new notes with the new format will show up in the **Calendar**.
+## Date format converter
+Access the **Date format converter** from the context menu that opens after clicking the **ribbon icon**.

+The **Date format converter** allows you to rename/move pre-existing daily notes to match the format specified under **Settings → Daily notes → Date format** and the folder specified under **Settings → Daily notes → New file location**.
+- If you wish to change the format and/or folder of pre-existing daily notes, the above settings should be adjusted *before* using the **Date format converter**.
 # Installation
 ## Obsidian Marketplace
 To install this plugin via the Obsidian Marketplace, perform the following steps: